Short Fiction Competition

 Any person who is now, or has been, a member of the Law Society of British Columbia (including lawyers, judges and masters) or who is an articled student.
 Contest judges and the “staff” of the Advocate are ineligible to contribute.

-A fictional work, written in English, to a strict maximum of 2,500 words that deals, if only incidentally, with legal subject matter.
+A fictional work, written in English, to a strict maximum of 2,500 words that must include the following sentence:

 The contributor must be the author of the work, which must be entirely original and must not ever have been published or submitted for publication or consideration in a writing competition elsewhere.